 Why we measure it - The time to next appointment actually is the time to the third next available appointment for new patients, which is a more accurate measure of how long a patient may have to wait before receiving an exam.
 One of our service standards is the ability to make appointments within a reasonable length of time.
 Urgent and emergency patients are always seen immediately.

 What this means - The time to next appointment for scheduling an MRI with sedation at our Milwaukee Clinic has decreased over the last two quarters.
-Due to the increase in outpatient exams at our New Berlin clinic, the wait time for scheduling an MRI with sedation at this clinic takes a few days longer compared to previous quarters.
+We reduced our wait time from 10 days to 4 days to schedule an MRI with sedation at our New Berlin clinic in the second quarter of 2013.
 Other exams with sedation are available within three to four days at both locations.

 About the data - These data show the number of days to schedule a new, nonurgent appointment.

 What we're doing to provide the best care:

 - Our time to next appointment for an MRI with sedation can take up to one to two weeks.
 Insurance approval is required for all MRIs.
 This can impact the timeframe a new patient needs to schedule an MRI with us.
 Staff members can help families with the insurance approval process.

 - We are a part of the Image Gently campaign, an initiative of the Alliance for Radiation Safety in Pediatric Imaging.
 The campaign goal is to increase awareness of the opportunities to lower radiation dose when imaging children.

 - Sometimes children need a sedative to keep them comfortable during a scan.
 A sedative is a special type of medicine that helps them relax.
 Sedating children is a very delicate process and requires the expertise of pediatric doctors and nurses with extra training in pediatric anesthesiology and sedation.